San Gorgonio Pass wind farm: History and governance

+All of these 2020-era repowering efforts installed Vestas V112 or V117 wind turbines, producing between 3.0 and 4.3 MW, the largest blade reaching 492 feet above the ground.
+Note the permitted projects often allow for more new turbines than actually installed.
+The as-installed number of turbines are listed.

 A 2008 proposal details an upgrade to the facilities to begin construction by September 2011.
 The proposed project would replace the 460 existing wind turbines with 30 new turbines in two phases.
 Phase 1 would remove approximately 74 non-operational turbines and install up to fifteen new 1.5 MW GE SLE wind turbines.
 Phase 2 would remove approximately 384 Vestas V15 65kW turbines and install an additional fifteen 1.5 MW GE SLE wind turbines.
 The proposed project would therefore comprise a total of 30 wind turbines, each 330 feet tall.

+Prior to the 2020-era repowering, a significant repower began in 2008 and completed in 2011.
+It replaced 460 existing wind turbines with 33 new turbines, replacing 74 non-operational Kenetech turbines and approximately 384 Vestas V15 65kW turbines.
+The new machines are 1.5 MW GE SLE wind turbines, each 330 feet tall.